 }

-When to use it Call list_categories when you need to filter by category but aren’t sure what values exist in your data.
 The returned primary values are valid for query_transactions’s category parameter; detailed values are valid for category_detailed.

 list_users

 Lists all family members tracked in Breadbox.
 Users are labels for account ownership — they are not login accounts.
-Use the returned IDs to filter accounts and transactions by person.
-Input parameters None.
-Pass an empty object.
+Returned IDs are what an agent uses to filter accounts and transactions by person.

 Example output